 The sandwich is made with a freshly baked salt roll.
 This delicious bread is not salty at all and it is typically crunchy on the outside, and soft and fluffy on the inside.
 The roll is cut in half and filled with delicious grilled fish, lettuce, tomatoes and your choice of sauce (don’t pass on the spicy Bajan Pepper Sauce).

 My favourite Flying Fish Cutter can be found at Cuz’s Fish Shack right off of the parking lot at the stunning Carlisle Bay Beach near Bridgetown.
 If you’re a fish fan, eating a cutter is something you don’t want to miss on your trip to Barbados.

 3. Go On a Rum Tour

 I think I’ve listed enough eating in Barbados so far!
 Now it’s time to talk about drinks.
 The island once earned much of its fortune from delicious rums, and you can join a rum tour to see how this cane sugar liquor is made.

 Mount Gay Rum is the country’s pride and joy and the Mount Gay Distillery puts on excellent rum tours where you can learn about the history of rum production in Barbados while trying a few samples along the way.

 Harrison’s Cave is truly one of the natural wonders of Barbados.
 Located in the central uplands, the interior of this cave boasts breathtaking, crystallized limestone that drips water into impossibly clear pools.

 If you’re on a budget, consider taking the local bus for just B$1.50.
 The bus system in Barbados is really efficient, with buses leaving Bridgetown every 30 minutes.
 You can take the Route 4, Shorey Village bus or the Route 4, Chalky Mount bus which runs at 8:15 a.m., 11:00 a.m., 3:00 p.m., 5:00 p.m.
 The journey is about 1 hour.

 5. Explore St. Nicholas Abbey

-Here you can learn a bit about Barbados’ 350+ years of history at this wonderfully preserved plantation home.
+At St. Nicholas Abbey you can learn a bit about Barbados’s 350+ years of history at a wonderfully preserved plantation home.
 This type of architectural heritage is a brilliant way for visitors to understand what Barbados looked like a few centuries ago.